How Do I Learn to Use a Cane?

 - Hold the cane with your hand centered in front of your body;

 - Move the cane with wrist/finger movement only, with your arm remaining still;

-- The cane tip is moved in an arc that is about an inch wider than the person?s body;
+- Move the cane tip in an arc that is about an inch wider than your body;

-- The cane is moved in rhythm with the feet, with the tip always being on the opposite side as the forward foot;
+- Move the cane in rhythm with your feet, with the cane tip always being on the opposite side of your forward foot;

 - The cane tip either slides along the ground ("constant-contact technique") or touches the ground at each end of the arc and remains no more than an inch above the ground ("touch technique").

 Although the correct cane technique can easily be demonstrated to you by anyone familiar with the technique, it will not provide you with effective protection until you've reached the third or fourth stage of learning.
 This can be achieved with sufficient training from a Certified Orientation and Mobility (O&M) Specialist.

 In this stage, you are just beginning to understand how to move and use the cane, and you will need prompting from your O&M instructor to maintain the recommended technique.

 In this stage, you can move the cane correctly but only when concentrating on your technique.
 If you are distracted with anything, such as a question, another task, or being lost in thought, your cane technique will deteriorate and not provide full coverage and safety.